-- Information and linkage to services, activities and events including over 5,000 newsletters and activity guides distributed annually - Care Community care and social support services to over 600 clients funded by the Australian Government's Commonwealth Home Support Programme and Home Care Packages program - Program delivery Over 6,000 attendances annually at events and activities that celebrate and build inclusion including the Victorian Seniors Festival, the Coming Back Out Ball, and neighbourhood centre and carer support programs - Resources Community grants and other support for over 50 community groups
+- Information Linkage to services, activities and events including over 5,000 newsletters and activity guides distributed annually. - Care Community care and social support services to over 600 clients funded by the Australian Government's Commonwealth Home Support Programme, Home Care Packages program and the Victorian Government Support for Carers program. - Program delivery Over 6,000 attendances annually at events and activities that celebrate and build inclusion including the Victorian Seniors Festival, the Coming Back Out Ball, and neighbourhood centre and carer support programs. - Resources Community grants and other support for over 50 community groups. - COVID-19 support Information and newsletters, telephone calls for wellbeing checks and social support, telephone group discussions, activity packs, support with technology, virtual music and physical activity programs, and community grants to support local communities affected by COVID-19.